US Business Funding for Small Businesses: How to Get a Grant

 Grants for small businesses are also available at a state level.
 To get an idea of what grants are available in your area, and who they apply to, start by visiting your state government’s website.
 If you don’t know what it is, you can try this directory.

 Take note that not all state-level grants will be listed online.
-In many cases, it may be best to enquire via email to check if there are any available that aren’t listed on their website.
+In many cases, it may be best to inquire via email to check if there are any available that aren’t listed on their website.

 US Business Funding via Commercial Loans